qpdf/qpdf/manual/design.rst

 - Build and test.
 Fix any remaining issues.

-- If not supporting older qpdf, remove all references to ``<qpdf/PointerHolder.hh>``.
-Otherwise, you wil still need to include it but can ``#define POINTERHOLDER_TRANSITION 4`` to prevent ``PointerHolder`` from being defined.
+- If not supporting older versions of qpdf, remove all references to ``<qpdf/PointerHolder.hh>``.
+Otherwise, you will still need to include it but can ``#define POINTERHOLDER_TRANSITION 4`` to prevent ``PointerHolder`` from being defined.
 The ``POINTERHOLDER_IS_SHARED_POINTER`` symbol will still be defined.